Home/Blog/Health Conditions/Aesthetic & Skin Care/Best Ways To Get Healthy Skin with a Collagen Booster

 Yes, collagen can be naturally supported by consuming nutrient-rich foods (especially protein and Vitamin C), staying hydrated, strictly avoiding smoking, limiting excessive sun exposure, and engaging in regular exercise.

-Bone broth is one of the most collagen-rich natural drinks, made by simmering animal bones and connective tissue.
+Bone broth is a natural source of dietary collagen, made by simmering animal bones and connective tissue.
 Hydrolysed collagen supplements in powder or liquid form, when mixed with water or smoothies, also offer a convenient way to boost collagen intake.

 Does sunlight affect collagen in the skin?